Adshir enables real-time ray tracing on mobile devices

 Adshir is announcing that it can demonstrate the holy grail of computer graphics: real-time ray tracing on mobile devices.
-That means that it can show physically accurate computer animations in real-time on mobile devices such as tablets and smartphones.
+That means that it can show physically accurate computer animations in real time on mobile devices, such as tablets and smartphones.

-Ray tracing has been possible in high-end computer-animated movies such as Pixar films, but those films sometimes require months of computer processing in high-performance data centers before the animations can be properly rendered for films.
-Doing this kind of task in real-time requires much more processing, and Adshir’s announcement bodes well for real-time applications such as realistic games and other interactive apps.
+Ray tracing has been possible in high-end computer-animated movies, such as Pixar films, but those films sometime require months of computer processing in high-performance data centers before the animations can be properly rendered.
+Doing this kind of task in real time requires much more processing, and Adshir’s announcement bodes well for real-time applications, such as realistic games and other interactive apps.

-At the Siggraph computer graphics event in Vancouver, Canada, Tel Aviv, Israel-based Adshir is showing LocalRay, a demo that shows augmented reality imagery such as the dancer at the top of the screen.
-The animation plays in real-time, and it can be placed as an animated overlay into a real-time augmented reality application, viewed through a smartphone or tablet or AR glasses, said Offir Remez, head of business development at Adshir, in an interview with VentureBeat.
+At the Siggraph computer graphics event in Vancouver, Canada, Tel Aviv, Israel-based Adshir is showing LocalRay, a demo that shows augmented reality imagery, such as the dancer at the top of the screen.
+The animation plays in real time, and it can be placed as an animated overlay into a real-time augmented reality application, viewed through a smartphone or tablet or AR glasses, said Offir Remez, head of business development at Adshir, in an interview with VentureBeat.

 “It’s trying to simulate light, and that’s very hard,” Remez said.
 “You have to capture how light bounces and spreads out when it hits different materials.
 You need to do billions of calculations.”